 Android device administrator management was released in Android 2.2 as a way to manage Android devices.
 Then beginning with Android 5, the more modern management framework of Android Enterprise was released (for devices that can reliably connect to Google Mobile Services).
 Google is encouraging movement off of device administrator management by decreasing its management support in new Android releases.

 How does this affect me?

-Because of these changes by Google, in the fourth quarter of 2020, you will no longer have as extensive management capabilities on impacted device administrator-managed devices.
+Because of these changes by Google, in October 2020, you will no longer have as extensive management capabilities on impacted device administrator-managed devices.

-This date was previously communicated as third quarter of 2020, but it has been moved out based on the latest information from Google.
+This date was previously communicated as fourth quarter of 2020, but it has been moved out based on the latest information from Google.